 +null-cstring-pointer+ - A constant NULL cstring pointer.
 Constant with-cast-pointer - Wraps a body of code with a pointer cast to a new type.
-Macro binding-name A symbol which will be bound to the casted object.
+Macro with-cast-pointer (binding-name ptr type) & body body => value binding-name A symbol which will be bound to the casted object.

-A NULL estring pointer.
-This can be used for testing if a estring returned by a function is NULL.
+A NULL cstring pointer.
+This can be used for testing if a cstring returned by a function is NULL.